 Designed sturdily, it is loved by 300+ pound riders and sub-100 pound riders alike.
 This added durability is a nice feature if you are in the early stages of your working out.

 Sunny once again makes it reappearance on our list with the SF-B1001.
-Priced right at the $200 mark, this bike is offers a lot of value for very little money.
+This one offers a lot of value for very little money.

 One caveat: you need to be under 220 pounds.

-However, it is one of the shortest Indoor bikes on the market.
-So for those 5′ ladies who have been looking for a indoor cycling bike that they actually fit on, the SF-B1001 is a life saver.
+However, it is one of the shortest bikes on the market.
+So for those 5′ ladies who have been looking for a version that they can actually fit on, the SF-B1001 is a life saver.

 My recommendation is to spend the extra money and upgrade to the Weslo or the nicer Sunny model — unless you are a petite, lightweight, lady.
 In that case, enjoy your savings and get the workout of your life with this entry-level stationary fitness bike.